tylerwatkins101/cs498-visualization-project/README.md

 Summer 2018

-View visualization by clicking here : [Final Project CS498 - Tyler Watkins](https://tylerwatkins101.github.io/cs498-visualization-project/)
+View visualization by clicking here : [Final Project for CS 498 - CO2 Emissions of Vehicles Based on Rated Horsepower](https://tylerwatkins101.github.io/cs498-visualization-project/)

 ### About the Visualization